analyzers.lib

 Mth-Octave Spectral Level

-Spectral Level: Display (in bar graphs) the average signal level in each spectral band.
+Spectral Level: display (in bargraphs) the average signal level in each spectral band.

 (an.)mth_octave_spectral_level6e